wilmwainaina/Lazy-works/README.md

     }
   });
  ```
- ensure you setup a html file that works with the javascript like
+ ensure you setup a html file that works with the javascript like;

  ```
- !DOCTYPE html>
+ <!DOCTYPE html>
 <html lang="en">
 <head>
     <meta charset="UTF-8">